cypress-io/cypress-example-recipes/README.md

 [Expect N assertions](./examples/blogs__assertion-counting) | How to expect a certain number of assertions in a test [Browser notifications](./examples/blogs__notification) | How to test application that uses [`Notification`](https://developer.mozilla.org/en-US/docs/Web/API/notification)
-[Testing iframes](./examples/blogs__iframes) | Accessing elements in 3rd party iframe, spy and stub network calls from iframe [Class decorators](./examples/blogs__app-decorator) | Using class decorator to expose objects created by the application so they are reachable from tests
+[Testing iframes](./examples/blogs__iframes) | Accessing elements in 3rd party iframe, spy and stub network calls from iframe [Class decorators](./examples/blogs__class-decorator) | Using JavaScript class decorator to expose objects created by the application so they are reachable from tests

 ## Stubbing and spying